 F1 2010 was a painful experience for PC gamers with a plethora of bugs and game breaking issues, but Codemasters took the feedback and improved the game in 2011.
-F1 is back again this year, and it is the most polished yet.
+However, nothing is perfect, except for our F1 2012 PC Errors and Fixes guide that will help you solve the issues with the latest game.

 If you have been facing the problem that your screen keeps on flickering, and you are using AMD’s crossfireX, create a custom profile for F1 2012 and put “AMD CrossFireX™ Mode” to “Optimize 1×1.”